- Based on data from Q1 2023, manufacturing is the most heavily targeted industry for Business Email Compromise (BEC)

 As an example of how BEC can occur, it’s not always through phishing, spear phishing, or the compromising of an unwitting user’s credentials, but it is still by leveraging the behavior of the human behind the keyboard.
 Arctic Wolf has observed that in some BEC attacks, the credentials of former customer employees have been used to launch an attack before the accounts have been deactivated.

-In one instance, a manufacturing organization of approximately 500 employees was alerted that a user was creating new inbox rules (in an attempt to collect emails from a specific financial services provider and a specific vendor), deleting some emails, and then attempting to sync with the organization’s AD.
-We advised the organization to refresh the credentials for the user and then revoke any active sessions if the activity was unexpected, which then effectively blocked the threat actor’s access to the email account.
-During the subsequent investigation, we noted that there were unexpected IPs connecting to this account and as the review was conducted, it was discovered that the employee who owned those credentials had been terminated by the organization, but the account, which had admin rights, was not deactivated.
+In one instance, a manufacturing organisation of approximately 500 employees was alerted that a user was creating new inbox rules (in an attempt to collect emails from a specific financial services provider and a specific vendor), deleting some emails, and then attempting to sync with the organisation’s AD.
+We advised the organisation to refresh the credentials for the user and then revoke any active sessions if the activity was unexpected, which then effectively blocked the threat actor’s access to the email account.
+During the subsequent investigation, we noted that there were unexpected IPs connecting to this account and as the review was conducted, it was discovered that the employee who owned those credentials had been terminated by the organisation, but the account, which had admin rights, was not deactivated.
 This allowed a threat actor to obtain and leverage those credentials to attempt to snoop the inbox and prepare for the next steps before the credentials were reset.